mfkiwl/nearist_gpu/python/examples/wikipedia_search/README.md

         Total: 184 ms
 ```

+The server time with a Tesla V100 is about 22ms (almost 4x faster!).

 ### Expected Output - wikipedia_knn_graph.py
 The following output was generated on an Amazon P3 instance with a single Tesla V100 GPU.